opendistro/for-elasticsearch-docs/docs/security-configuration/openid-connect.md

 ## OpenID Connect URL

 OpenID Connect specifies various endpoints for integration purposes.
-The most important endpoint is `well-known`, which lists endpoints and other configuration options for the Security plugin.
+The most important endpoint is `well-known`, which lists endpoints and other configuration options for the security plugin.

 The URL differs between IdPs, but usually ends in `/.well-known/openid-configuration`.